FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 ## 蛇蠍美人島 (She Xie Mei Ren Island)
 [^2627]

-(below written by a clanker)

-She Xie Mei Ren Island (蛇蠍美人島), also known as Mei Ren Island (美人島), is a fictional island famous for its exotic lifestyle, wellness tourism, and extreme climate.
+She Xie Mei Ren Island (蛇蠍美人島), also known as Mei Ren Island (美人島), is a fictional island.

 ### Climate
-The island experiences an intensely hot and sunny climate.
-Visitors frequently report very strong solar radiation and high baseline temperatures, which characterize the outdoor market and resort areas.
+The island experiences an intensely hot and sunny climate, with strong solar radiation and high baseline temperatures.

 ### Economy
-The primary economic driver of Snake Femme Fatale Island is its robust beauty, styling, and wellness industry.
-Cosmetic and Salon Services: The island offers an array of high-end salon treatments and afternoon beauty care/spa packages (美容護理) designed to enhance physical appearance.
+The island is known for its wellness industry.
+In developing its wellness industry, the island offers salon and beauty care/spa services.

 ### Culture
-The island features a prominent night market hosting food stalls that leverage internet celebrity culture.
+The island features a night market hosting food stalls, leveraging internet celebrity culture.

-A cornerstone of the local culinary tourism is the consumption of native venomous fauna—specifically snakes and scorpions.
+A cornerstone of the local culinary tourism is the consumption of native venomous fauna, specifically snakes and scorpions.
 According to local vendors and online influencers, ingesting these delicacies whole maximizes their cosmetic efficacy, allegedly causing the consumer’s skin to glow with distinct radiance.

 ## 造假群島 (Zao Jia Islands)
 [^2752]